jbfavre/python-vertica/README.md

 [![PyPI version](https://badge.fury.io/py/vertica-python.png)](http://badge.fury.io/py/vertica-python)

+0.5.x changes the connection method to accept kwargs instead of a dict to be more dbapi compliant.
+      copy methods improved and consolidated in 0.5.1

 0.4.x breaks some of the older query interfaces (row_handler callback, and connection.query).
 It replaces the row_handler callback with an iterate() method.
-Please see examples below

-If you are on 0.4.0 - 0.4.3, please upgrade to 0.4.5 as there are various bug fixes
+Please see examples below If you are on 0.4.x, please upgrade to 0.4.6 as there are various bug fixes

 vertica-python is a native Python adapter for the Vertica (http://www.vertica.com) database.